-User Equipment and Media Gateways that support VMR-WB MUST adhere to the formats specified in [RFC 4348] and [RFC 4424]Error!
-Reference source not found.
+User Equipment and Media Gateways that support VMR-WB MUST adhere to the formats specified in [RFC 4348] and [RFC 4424].
 However, 3GPP2 has not yet defined a specific profile.

 Parameters are mapped to SDP in a standard way.
 When conveying information by SDP, the encoding name MUST be "VMR-WB" (the same as the MIME subtype [TS C.S0052-A]).